Report a problem with a pedestrian crossing

 For people with additional needs, such as partially sighted or hard of hearing, all crossings have tactile surfaces.
 Crossings with traffic lights have tactile rotating cones as well, that are linked to the flashing red and green man lights.

 Requesting a new crossing

-If you think there is a strong case for a new pedestrian crossing in your area, you can make a request on our Requesting traffic management and road safety improvements webpage.
+If you think there is a strong case for a new pedestrian crossing in your area, you can make a request on our request a highway improvement page.

-Any request will need parish council or local councillor support to be progressed.
+Any request would need parish council or local councillor support to be progressed.